On May 29, 1903, the Connecticut State Police was founded, thus the Centennial Celebration for this pioneer state law enforcement agency was in 2003.

 Motorcycle License Plates of the Connecticut State Police

 As with most state police agencies in the early years, patrol on motorcycle by the CSP in those early motoring days was quite prevalent.
-Despite this fact, there is very little information with respect to CSP motorcycle license plate issuances.
-It can be surmised that the earliest CSP motorcycles bore only regular Connecticut motorcycle license plates, however there is ONE known titled CSP motorcycle license plate that was used in 1929 on the Henderson Excelsior of SPO John Doyle.
-The 3 inch by 9 inch embossed steel license plate is white on red.
+Early photographs indicate the use of random Connecticut motorcycle license plates every year, mostly in three digit configurations.
+Despite this, there is proof of ONE known titled CSP motorcycle license plate that was used in 1929 on the Henderson Excelsior of SPO John Doyle.
+The 3 inch by 9 inch embossed steel license plate is white on red with STATE over POLICE and no other text inscribed on it.
 There are no other recorded titled CSP motorcycle license plates known thusfar.

 (Courtesy Jerry Longo)